instana/iOSAgent/lib/README.md

 	Instana.alerts.framerateDipThreshold = 20

-will trigger an alert if the frame-rate drops below 20 frames per second
+will trigger an alert if the frame-rate drops below 20 frames per second.

 To disable frame-rate dip alerts set the threshold to `nil`.